Forgottenit/restaurant/README.md

 ### Cloudinary
 - Login to Cloudinary
 - On the Dashboard under API Environment variable, copy the CLOUDINARY_URL (copy from after the "=" symbol)
+    - The Settings needed and how to hide your private key are explained in the "Link Databases and Hide KEYS" and "Settings.py Setup" sections below.
+    - Once the project is complete, run "python manage.py collectstatic" in the CLI then type yes when prompted to store media and static in "Cloudinary".
 ### Link Databases and Hide KEYS
 - Create an env.py in the top-level directory (This is for the SECRET_KEY in Django and also the URL's for ElephantSQL and Cloudinary, so they are not pushed to Git and visible to others)
 - At the top of the env.py file import os